-- 1. using computers and various software packages such as word processing, spreadsheets, database, and graphics. - 2. understanding and applying the fundamental elements of marketing strategy, including an emphasis on customers as well as the marketing mix (product, promotion, price, and place strategies). - 3. knowing the fundamentals of management and applying the principles of planning, organizing, leading and evaluating to enhance individual, team and organizational effectiveness. - 4. analyzing and evaluating financial information, including the accounting cycle. - 5. preparing and analyzing accounting statements, such as income statements and balance sheets. - 6. knowing basic economic theory, including a general understanding of the basic competition models, and applying that information to various industries and competitive situations. - 7. understanding the different aspects of the legal environment and their impact on business and society. - 8. understanding, analyzing, synthesizing, and communicating statistical information. - 9. understanding, analyzing, synthesizing, and communicating financial information, including ratio analysis, business risk, rates of return, capital budgeting, financial planning, financial forecasting, and break-even analysis. - 10. using case studies to understand business strategies in the global business environment as well as to understand the ethical implications of management decisions. - 11. understanding and applying word processing as a systems approach, emphasizing office automaton systems as well as integrated information processing systems
+1. using computers and various software packages such as word processing, spreadsheets, database, and graphics.

+- 2. understanding and applying the fundamental elements of marketing strategy, including an emphasis on customers as well as the marketing mix (product, promotion, price, and place strategies). - 3. knowing the fundamentals of management and applying the principles of planning, organizing, leading and evaluating to enhance individual, team and organizational effectiveness. - 4. analyzing and evaluating financial information, including the accounting cycle. - 5. preparing and analyzing accounting statements, such as income statements and balance sheets. - 6. knowing basic economic theory, including a general understanding of the basic competition models, and applying that information to various industries and competitive situations. - 7. understanding the different aspects of the legal environment and their impact on business and society. - 8. understanding, analyzing, synthesizing, and communicating statistical information. - 9. understanding, analyzing, synthesizing, and communicating financial information, including ratio analysis, business risk, rates of return, capital budgeting, financial planning, financial forecasting, and break-even analysis. - 10. using case studies to understand business strategies in the global business environment as well as to understand the ethical implications of management decisions. - 11. applying principles of desktop publishing features and the integration of computer generated photo-ready quality materials.